MichaelCurrin/react-quickstart/docs/README.md

 # Documentation
-> How to setup, run, test and deploy the app
+> How to set up, run, test and deploy the app

 - [Installation](installation.md)
 - [Usage](usage.md)